agreenb/agreenb.github.io/_posts/2025-02-24-handwriting.md

 ## Introduction

 I see online handwriting generation — predicting pen strokes in real time — as a fun project akin to **robotic trajectory modeling**.
 A robot typically follows a sequence of motor commands (like Δx and Δy) plus discrete events (like lifting a pen or opening a gripper).
-My goal was to feel extremely comfortable with multimodal transformer modeling for a real task that required building everything from scratch: data processing, model development, training pipelines, experimentation, visualization.
-Then, my next project will be mapping text or visual instructions to continuous robot movements.
+My goal was to feel extremely comfortable with multimodal transformer modeling for a real task that required building everything from scratch: data processing, model development, training pipelines, experimentation, visualization. <!--more-->
+I aim , my next project will be to map text or visual instructions to continuous robot movements.

 I'll go over: